rlannon/ura_rtl/README.md

 ### Timer

 A timer is an actor that executes a single method at given intervals.
+It is essentially an event loop that does not respond to messages.

 ### Listener